fei-protocol/docs/docs/Governance/Optimistic governance pods.md

 0x7671f0615B1764fb4bf4b8dF06B7338843f99678 - Freddie Farmer
 ```

-A read-only UI for the Tribal Council is available at: https://tribecouncil.pod.xyz/
+A read-only UI for the Tribal Council is available at: https://tribecouncil.pod.xyz/.

 ### Further pods
 The Tribal Council is able to create additional pods and authorise those pods with the powers necessary to govern a specific part of the protocol.
 When doing so, it is able to determine the pod membership and timelock delay duration.

 ## NopeDAO
-The NopeDAO is a sub-DAO that is able to veto any pod proposal.
-A community member would create a veto proposal and 10M Tribe would vote in favour in order to cancel the proposal.
-It is available at: https://www.tally.xyz/governance/eip155:1:0x6C7aF43Ce97686e0C8AcbBc03b2E4f313c0394C7
+The NopeDAO is a sub-DAO that is able to veto and cancel any pod proposal.
+Any community member can create a veto proposal (there is no minimum threshold) and when 10M Tribe votes in favour, the proposal will be immediately cancelled.
+The NopeDAO is available on Tally at: https://www.tally.xyz/governance/eip155:1:0x6C7aF43Ce97686e0C8AcbBc03b2E4f313c0394C7 .

+If a proposal is vetoed by the NopeDAO, it is expected that if the proposal is to be re-attempted then it should go to a full DAO vote.